 But he that is joined unto the Lord is one spirit.
-I Corinthians 6:17
+(1 Corinthians 6:17)

-In Paul’s epistles, these important prepositions go unnoticed: for, with, in, by, and through.
-These words help us understand our identification with Christ.
+Important prepositions normally go unnoticed in Paul’s Epistles.
+The words for, with, in, by, and through help us understand our identification with Christ.
 They are the connecting words that show the relationship of the subjects mentioned, in this case, the believer’s identification with Christ.

 The preposition for shows substitution.
 Christ died “for” us or in our behalf.
 The preposition with shows identification.
 The preposition in shows union with Christ.
 The preposition through shows application.
-For example: “I can do all things through Christ who strengtheneth me,” Philippians 4:13.
+For example: “I can do all things through Christ which strengtheneth me.”
+(Philippians 4:13)

 Confession: I am born again.
 My spirit is joined to Christ.
 The same life, victory, joy, and power that is in Christ Jesus is in me now!